This is a big one!!

 Knowing when and how to use and integrate this two different approaches (Training/conditioning and Relationship / Bonding and Commnicating) is key in order to create and to maintain a harmonious relationship.

-Usually when you want to add a behavior you use positive reinforcement (Conditioning and training) and when you want to remove a behavior you use boundaries, limits and rules (Relationship, Bonding and Communicating).
+Usually when you want to add or teach a new behavior you use positive reinforcement (Conditioning and training) and when you want to remove a behavior you focus on changing the state of mind or emotional response of your dog with boundaries, limits and rules (Relationship, Bonding and Communicating).

 Separation anxiety is a fairly common problem in the city.
 Your dog will become stressed when you leave your house or when your about to leave.
 The photo above is how my dog is when I leave the house.
 As you can see he is not very concerned.
 And that´s how you want your dog to be when you leave the house: Nice and relaxed.